Skip to main content

 )

-When updating a dataset in the Airflow UI or making a POST request to the Airflow REST API, you can attach extra information to the dataset event by providing an extra json payload.
-Airflow 2.10 added the possibility to add extra information from within the producing task using either the Metadata class or accessing outlet_events from the Airflow context.
-You can attach any information to the extra that was computed within the task, for example information about the dataset you are working with.
+When updating an asset in the Airflow UI or making a POST request to the Airflow REST API, you can attach extra information to the asset event by providing an extra json payload.
+You can add extra information from within the producing task using either the Metadata class or accessing outlet_events from the Airflow context.
+You can attach any information to the extra that was computed within the task, for example information about the asset you are working with.

-To use the Metadata class to attach information to a dataset, follow the example in the code snippet below.
-Make sure that the dataset used in the metadata class is also defined as an outlet in the producer task.
+To use the Metadata class to attach information to an asset, follow the example in the code snippet below.
+Make sure that the asset used in the metadata class is also defined as an outlet in the producer task.

 def attach_extra_using_metadata():